 One of the most talked about performances in the Ball’s history, David Garibaldi's show, Rhythm and Hue, is a music and color experience.
 His art and music will collide during the annual Gala celebration.
 The performances he unwittingly practiced as a graffiti rebel in his garage is now on a public stage.
 As a performance painter, Garibaldi creates images through his body movement and brushes while communicating via music to an amazed audience.
 “I create images in an entraining way and my hope is to inspire the audience to use their passion to benefit and inspire others,” said Garibaldi.
 “That is music and color.
 That is rhythm and hue.”

 Support The House Student Leadership Center’s work and its next generation of activists through several tax-deductible sponsorship levels of your choosing.
-To become a 2018 sponsor or for event tickets, visit here or contact the National Capital A Cinderella Ball event office at (703) 909-5459 for your opportunity.
+To become a sponsor of the National Capital A Cinderella Ball, contact the event office at (703) 909-5459 for your opportunity.

 For press/media inquiries and sponsorship opportunities, please contact the National Capital A Cinderella Ball event office at (703) 909-5459 or firstname.lastname@example.org.
 Visit www.thehouse-inc.com for more details.